wlsf82/age-discoverer/README.md

 ok 4 should be equal
 # returns zero when not providing a year
 ok 5 should be equal
-# returns zero when providing an invalid year
+# returns zero when providing an invalid year (e.g. NaN)
 ok 6 should be equal
 # returns correct age even when a negative year is provided
 ok 7 should be equal